Want to make the most of your search traffic?

 - How do you clean cowboy boots

 And the list goes on.
-The cool thing is that if you’re running a PPC ad, you can check your Google AdWords (assuming you’re using broad match or broad match modifier) you can see the exact search queries that are triggering your ad.
+The cool thing is that if you’re running a PPC ad, you can check your Google Ads account (assuming you’re using broad match or broad match modifier), you can see the exact search queries that are triggering your ad.

 The Three Types of Search Queries